Bagan: Rail

 The city is on a spur from the Yangon–Mandalay Railway.
 Myanmar Railways operates a daily overnight train service each way between Yangon and Bagan (Train Nos 61 & 62), which takes at least 18 hours.
 The trains have a sleeper car and also 1st Class and Ordinary Class seating.

 Between Mandalay and Bagan there are two daily services each way (Train Nos 117,118,119 & 120) that take at least 8 hours.
 The trains have 1st Class and Ordinary Class seating.

 Buses and cars

 Overnight buses and cars also operate to and from Yangon and Mandalay taking approximately 9 and 6 hours respectively.

 Boat

 An 'express' ferry service runs between Bagan and Mandalay.
-Following the Irrawaddy river the fastest ferry takes around 9 hours to travel the 170 kilometres.
-The service runs daily during peak periods and slower sailings with overnight stops are also available.
+Following the Irrawaddy River, the fastest ferry takes around 9 hours to travel the 170 kilometres.
+The service runs daily during peak periods and slower sailings, with overnight stops also available.